Top 5 Richest Hotel Moguls and How They Got There

 There’s more than one way to become a billionaire in the hospitality industry.
 In fact, here’s how five of the richest hotel tycoons got their start.

-In the bustling global economy, there are many different paths to the top.
-If your goal is to make more money annually than some entire countries, an MBA is certainly not the only way to do it.
+The bustling global economy has many different paths to the top.
+If your goal is to make more money annually than in some countries, an MBA is certainly not the only way to do it.
 The hotel and lodging industry is lucrative enough to have created some of the heaviest financial hitters the world has ever seen.

-Here are five of the richest hotel owners:
+Here are five of the wealthiest hotel owners:

 1. Sheldon Adelson